SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex2/README.md

 8. Next you will describe the interconnection between PurchaseRequisition and the External data model by defining a relationship, so each PurchaseRequisition on BTP has a S/4HANA Purchase Requisition associated with it.

-9. You should be on the Storyboard.
+You should be on the Storyboard.
 If not, go to the Storyboard tab.
 Click on 'PurchaseRequisiton' data model under the DataModels tab and click on 'Open in Graphical Modeler'.

 ![](images/OpenCDSModeler.png)

-11. You should now be on a tab called "schema.cds".
+9. You should now be on a tab called "schema.cds".
 Click on the header of the table 'PurchaseRequisiton'.
 Choose Add Relationship Icon in the menu appearing on the right.
+You will get an arrow.
+Drop it anywhere on the canvas.

 ![](images/Association_000.png)

-9. A pop-up will appear.
-Select S4H_Pur_Req.PurchaseReqn and configure the relationship in the pop-up.In the pop-up screen enter all the required details:
+10. Once you drop the arrow anywhere on the canvas, a pop-up will appear.
+In the pop-up screen enter all the required details:

 - Select Type: Association
 - Select Direction: Unidirectional